Med Pay (Medical Payments) Explained by Kansas City Car Accident Attorney

 If you are ever in a car accident, Med Pay coverage can be important to your recovery.
 Med Pay coverage will pay medical bills incurred by you and your passengers for injuries sustained in the accident.

-If you have health insurance, Med Pay works as a supplemental insurance will pay for your out-of-pocket medical expenses.
+If you have health insurance, Med Pay works as supplemental insurance that will pay for your out-of-pocket medical expenses.
 If you do not have health insurance, Med Pay is especially useful in covering expensive medical care and treatment costs.

 Missouri Med Pay Car Insurance Basics